dgl1/dgl1/README.md

 ### Teaching

 In term 2 of 2017-18, I am teaching ethics (2047) and a graduate seminar on recent work in practical philosophy (G097).
+In term 3 I am not teaching any modules.

 <!-- In term 1 of 2017-18 I teach moral psychology (3097) and a seminar in action theory (G019).
 In term 2 I teach ethics (2047) and a seminar on practical reason (G097). -->